Sudeepn1104/4thSem-AIML-Java-Project/README.md

 ## About
 This repository contains all Java projects submitted by 4th Semester AIML students as part of the Object Oriented Concepts With Java Programming course.
-Each team has uploaded their project files along with a README and optional YouTube demo video.
+Each team has created a separate branch and uploaded their project files along with documentation.

 ---